rodrigopr/redis-keeper/README.md

 ### How it Works:

-When the redis-keeper starts, it will elect one of the online instances as a coordinator Leader.
-The leader job is to detect when the majority of the system marked a Redis as down, and to trigger a failover process to handle it.
+When the redis-keeper service starts, it will elect one of the online instances as a coordinator Leader.
+The leader's job is to detect when the majority of the system marked a Redis as down, and to trigger a failover process to handle it.
 It is built using [ZooKeeper](http://zookeeper.apache.org/).

-On Leader startup, it will try to automatically identify the Redis cluster configuration(roles, status), and do some role reconfiguration if needed(like multiple redis master).
+When the Leader starts up, it will try to automatically identify the Redis cluster configuration (roles, status), and do some role reconfiguration if needed (like multiple redis master).

 ##### What happen when a redis instance goes down?
-Eventually the majority of online redis-keepers will detect the redis instance as down(this may take few seconds, depending on configuration, more bellow).
+Eventually the majority of online redis-keepers will detect that the redis instance is down (this may take few seconds, depending on the configuration, more below).

-Only then the Leader will act, updating the node status, and trigger a failover process if it had a master role.
+Only then the Leader will act, updating the node status, and triggering a failover process if the node that went down had a master role.

-This failover process looks for the better[2] surviving slave, and promote it to a master(also update others slave to point to the new master).
-In case of no good slave available, the failover will fails, and the redis cluster will stay down until a good node is available to become master.
+This failover process looks for the best [2] surviving slave, and promotes it to master (also updating the other slaves to point to the new master).
+In case of no good slave available, the failover process will fail, and the redis cluster will stay down until a good node is available to become the master.

-The leader also take care of update the cluster status on ZooKeeper, so that clients receive the changes.
+The leader also takes care of updating the cluster status on ZooKeeper, so that clients receive the changes.

 ----